The world's most sold vehicle is a motorbike

 While classic motors are celebrated in a number of ways, at festivals and meet ups, the Supercub allowed companies to reignite their love for the classics.

 This year, the Supercub celebrates its 60th birthday in delivering excellence.
-The Supercub won the hearts of fans for its simplicity, reliance and all-round accessibility for everyone.
+The Supercub won the hearts of fans for its simplicity, reliability and all-round accessibility.

 It's now surpassed 100 million sales to be the world’s most sold vehicle in history – do you know someone that owns one?